ahmsay/Solidvessel/README.md

 ### Docker
 Docker simply lets you run an application without relying on dependencies.
 All services have a Dockerfile to create their images.
 Updating the jar and creating an image for 6 services was a-bit time-consuming, so I wrote a <a href="https://github.com/ahmsay/Online-Shopping-Application/blob/master/extra/build_images.sh" target="_blank">shell script</a> to do it with one command.
 ### Docker Hub
 Once images are created, I push them to my docker repository with `docker push <hub-user>/<repo-name>:<tag>` command.
-Since `docker-compose push` doesn't work (god knows why) I push the images seperately.
+Since `docker-compose push` doesn't work (god knows why) I push them seperately.
 ### Docker Compose
 If you run images of the services seperately, Docker will put them in seperated networks, and they won't be able to communicate each other but if you run them with Docker Compose, they will be in the same network.
 So I created a docker-compose.yml file.
-If images don't exist in a local device, they will be pulled but there is still a problem.
+If images don't exist in local device, they will be pulled but there is still a problem.
 Since the services start in a different network, they are not running on localhost anymore.
-Docker reflects them to localhost, but it is only for us to access them from the browser.
-Client services need to get configuration server and discovery server's urls to run properly.</br>
+I did port mapping, but it is only for me to access them from the host.
+Client services need to get the url of configuration server, discovery server and their databases' urls to run properly.</br>

 To solve this problem, I wrote an additional command in the docker-compose.yml file for client services to run them with a different Spring profile.
 For example when I try to run the application with Docker Compose, account service starts with a new Spring profile.
 Now I can override the discovery server url for that profile.
 The new url is the same service name in the docker-compose.yml file: <b>discovery-server</b>.
 Spring is clever enough to resolve it.
-Same thing also applies for the config server.
-Now with the overriden url, account service and other services can connect to discovery and config server.
+Same thing also applies for config server and database.
+Now with the overriden urls, account service and other services can connect to the discovery server, the config server and their databases.
 Furthermore, -thanks to Spring profiles- I don't need to change my code to run the application in different environments.</br>

 So is it done now?
 NO!
 Client services first try to connect the config server, then the discovery server.
 When using docker compose, all services start at the same time.
 That means the config server may not be ready when a client tries to connect.
 That causes the client to fail to start.
 To fix it, I added <b>spring-retry</b> dependency to client services.
 This solution was not working with <b>application.yml</b> files, so I started to use <b>bootstrap.yml</b> files (Bootstrap context loads before the application context).
 Now if config server is not ready, clients retry connecting instead of shutting down.
 Once they connect to the config server, they'll try to connect the discovery server.
 Fortunately, if the discovery server is not ready, they won't shut down and automatically try to reconnect.</br>